comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 .. warning::

    When you follow the link, you will be asked to select your "school's identifier" from a list.
 This will be your user ID that you use to log into Outlook (e.g., sbc21).
-If you don't find your name on the list, *do not* click "Skip to the next step".
+If you don't find your ID on the list, *do not* click "Skip to the next step".
+And, *do not* click someone else's ID!
 Instead, contact Professor Cotter and ask to have your user ID added.
 We need to do this so that we can grade your work.

 Cloning a local copy
 --------------------